Ziggeo/iOS-Client-SDK/README.md

 	- Ziggeo.framework
 - Make sure Ziggeo.framework is added to Embedded Binaries and Linked Framework sections in your app target settings

-## Building/packaging app
+## Building/Packaging App
-- Using `universal` framework is great when building apps that will run in simulator and on actual devices.
+- Using `universal` framework is ideal for building apps that run on simulators and actual devices.
-You can find it in _iOS-Client-SDK/Ziggeo/Output/Release-universal_ directory.
+  See: _iOS-Client-SDK/Ziggeo/Output/Release-universal_ directory

-## Preparing app for the submission to App Store
+## Preparing App for submission to App Store
-- Create "new run script phase" at the application target build settings to strip the unused architectures.
+- Create "new run script phase" in the application target build settings to strip unused architectures.
 Use the script provided with the _iOS-Client-SDK/TestApp_ example (TestApp target settings -> Build phases -> Run script section)

-# Basic usage
+# Basic Usage
 ## Initialize Application

 ```